baroquon/reefpoints/source/posts/2017-08-22-building-an-image-upload-api-with-phoenix.md

 ## Designing the Controller

 Create a new controller responsible for images.
-We simply need to call our module that we previously made
+We simply need to call our module that we previously made.

 ```elixir
 defmodule MyApp.ImageController do